Best Places To Go For A Dip

 Alice Lake

-Located in Alice Lake Provincial Park about ten minutes north of Squamish just off Highway 99, Alice Lake is a great lake for a swim.
-It has a nice beach, swimming docks and is the perfect temperature to take a dip.
-Surrounded by a great campground, there is a concession as well as kayak and SUP rentals available onsight through Sea to Sky Parks, rental hours and fees can be viewed here.
-This is a real family-friendly lake, and on warm summer days, it’s a great place to bring the kids.
+Alice Lake Provincial Park is about ten minutes north of Squamish just off Highway 99 and is a fantastic lake for a swim.
+It has a nice sandy beach, swimming docks and is the perfect temperature to take a dip.
+Surrounded by a great campground, there are kayak and SUP rentals available onsight through Sea to Sky Parks, rental hours and fees can be viewed here.
+This is a real family-friendly lake, and on warm summer days, it’s a great place to bring the kids- it even features a nearby playground!

 Alice Lake